Ding-JianGang/Cross-Modality-MOT-in-Nearshore-Environments/README.md

 ![7](https://user-images.githubusercontent.com/88175740/234747830-ceecfb79-9a57-4b5a-8339-41b87c4c7c8f.jpg)

-SP-Tracker is a simple and strong online multi-object tracker in Nearshore Environments.We built SP-Tracker on the source code of OC-SORT.
+SP-Tracker is a simple and strong online multi-object tracker in Nearshore Environments.We built SP-Tracker on the source code of OC-SORT, as shown in SP-Tracker/SP_with_OC.py.
+We evaluate the entire pipeline through the TrackEval library, which is also uploaded in the repository.